GRDI-GenARCC/tutorials-and-workshops/Conda/conda_usage.md

 ### Manage Conda environment

-Conda environments are useful to isolate and manage multiple softwares/versions/dependencies that differs from your different projects or analysis.
+Conda environments are useful to isolate and manage multiple software/versions/dependencies that differ from one projects or analysis to the next.
 Here is a list of basic commands to manage your Conda environments.

 <br>